Ethan deBeau, Viscount Danforth, hated being a drunkard.

 “Good God, Danforth.”
 Shev leaned away.
 “No need to threaten me with blindness.”

-Spreading his arms wide, Ethan asked, “How do I look?”
+Spreading his arms wide, he asked, “How do I look?”

 The marquess appraised his appearance with a discerning eye.
 “Like a degenerate viscount?”